-- Place them in a saucepan; add water till the vegetables gets covered.
+- Place them in a saucepan and add water (enough quantity that can cover them).

 - Bring to a boil on high flame and simmer until they are soft.

-- Drain water and keep it to use in some other food preparation.
+- Drain water and keep it aside for use in some other food preparation.

-- For young babies, blend them in a blender or mash them through a sieve.
+- For young babies, blend veggies in a blender or mash them through a sieve.
 You can use the leftover water to adjust consistency.

-- For older babies, mash them with the help of a fork and adjust the consistency with leftover water.
+- For older babies, mash the veggies with the help of a fork and adjust the consistency with leftover water.

 - You can also deep freeze this puree and use it later.

-- You can put it into ice trays and freeze and keep giving to the child as and when required.
+- You can also pour the puree into ice trays and freeze and keep giving to the child as and when required.

 - While deep freezing, just discard any unbeaten portion as it is not good for freezing.

 You can prepare the puree of various fruits including apples, apricots, dates, peaches, pears, plums, rhubarb, and nectarines.
 The rest of the process is the same as we did for vegetables.